 - Zion and Bryce Canyon

 And, there are others available and more that are being added.

 - Helpful, especially if you don't know a lot about an area

 - Many popular destinations in the West / western Canada

 - Can take a lot of space on your phone

 - Cannot “go back” / harder to “rewind” if needed

 I was personally blown away by the app.
 I'd never used anything like this during a trip that could also work offline and be so “spot-on” in regards to location.
 Although we'd been to the Canadian Rockies before, there were a number of things the Guide brought up that I didn't know about.
 It also warned us about certain areas that were helpful to know about.
 At one point in the journey to Takakkaw Falls in Yoho National Park (BC), the app made us aware of a specific switchback that was a bit difficult to maneuver for larger vehicles – well, any vehicle for that matter.
 Having the guide mention this and offer tips on getting through it eased my mind – as I'm not especially excited about heights and easing my way up through switchbacks.

 There were a few hiccups with it.
-Most notably the ability to hit “rewind” on something you wanted repeated.
-There didn’t seem to be an easy button for this.
+Most notably the ability to hit “rewind” on something you wanted to be repeated.
+There didn't seem to be an easy button for this.